-Whether an adjustment will be considered reasonable will depend on a number of factors, which will include:
+Whether an adjustment will be considered reasonable will depend on a number of factors, including:

-- the needs of the student with the disability - the effectiveness of the adjustment - · the cost of the adjustment; and - the likely impact of the adjustment on the student with the disability and other students.
+- the needs of the student with the disability - the effectiveness of the adjustment - the cost of the adjustment; and - the likely impact of the adjustment on the student with the disability and other students.

-An adjustment will not be approved if it involves unreasonable costs to the awarding organisation, timeframes or affects the security or integrity of the assessment.
+An adjustment will not be approved if it involves unreasonable costs to the awarding organisation, or affects timeframes or the security or integrity of the assessment.
 This is because the adjustment is not 'reasonable'.